jorvlan/open-visualizations/README.md

 Visualizations based on best open science practices.

 This repository currently includes visualizations made with:
-- Python (Jupyter notebooks)
+- Python (.ipynb)
-- R (R markdown)
+- R (.rmd)

-Will soon upload the R markdown template for the figures made in R
+ The r-markdown template for the figures made in R will be uploaded soon.

 More to come...
 - e.g., time-series, lineplots, etc.